SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-products-from-excel.md

 To import an Excel spreadsheet with products into the SuperOffice database:

-## A. Export products from an Excel import file
+## Export products from an Excel import file

 1. [!include[Open Import](includes/open-import.md)]